-GCC Gfortran and Intel oneAPI are the most advanced modern Fortran compilers.
+GCC Gfortran and Intel oneAPI are the most advanced, widely available modern Fortran compilers.

 Useful Fortran 2018 enhancements include: